 TimCoronel is a racing driver from Netherlands who was competing in various motorsport categories.
 He's most known by his parcitipations at Dakar Rally.

-He raced twelve times at Dakar Rally between 2007 and 2019, scoring 35th place as the best result two times, in 2016 as a solo driver and in 2018 together with his twin-brother Tom Coronel as his navigator.
+He raced thirteen times at Dakar Rally between 2007 and 2020, scoring 28th place as the best result in 2020, together with his twin-brother Tom Coronel as his navigator.

 Tom and Tim Coronel at 2013 Dakar Rally

 Beginning of the career